 Faculty Traveling with Students

-Please note: Earlier approvals may be revoked at the discretion of the Associate Dean for Global Affairs in the event that new, serious safety concerns arise.
-The ultimate concern is the safety of our faculty, staff, and students.
+Please note: Earlier approvals may be revoked at the discretion of the Associate Dean for Global Affairs in the event that new, serious safety issues arise.
+Our ultimate concern is the safety of our faculty, staff, and students.